-Records in the National Registry system are safeguarded in accordance with applicable rules and policies, including all applicable DOT automated systems security and access policies.
+Records in the NRCME system are safeguarded in accordance with applicable rules and policies, including all applicable DOT automated systems security and access policies.
 Strict controls have been imposed to minimize the risk of compromising the information that is being stored.
-Access to the computer system containing the records in the National Registry system is limited to those individuals who have a need to know the information for the performance of their official duties and who have appropriate clearances and permissions.
-All records in the National Registry system are protected from unauthorized access through appropriate administrative, physical, and technical safeguards.
-All access to the National Registry system is logged and monitored.
+Access to the computer system containing the records in the NRCME system is limited to those individuals who have a need to know the information for the performance of their official duties and who have appropriate clearances and permissions.
+All records in the NRCME system are protected from unauthorized access through appropriate administrative, physical, and technical safeguards.
+All access to the NRCME system is logged and monitored.

 FMCSA has developed secure processes for the transmission of information, records control and repository, and the ability to retrieve and search records.
-A secure information system and web interface is being used, by which each ME registered in the National Registry receives a unique login ID and password with login.gov upon his or her acceptance into the National Registry.
-MEs and MEAAs are able to access this information system but are limited to only view, edit, and change their own identification, contact, medical credential, employer contact, and training information; and to securely submit the required CMV driver medical examination results data.
-A secure web service incorporating web services security (wssecurity) framework to perform authentication and authorization is used for third parties that provide bulk upload services to certified MEs.
+A secure information system and web interface is being used, by which each ME registered in the National Registry receives a unique login ID and password upon his or her acceptance into the National Registry.
+MEs and MEAAs are able to access this information system but are limited to only view, edit, and change the ME's own identification, contact, medical credential, employer contact, and training information; request voluntary removal from the National Registry; and to securely submit the required CMV driver medical examination results data.
+A secure web service incorporating web services security (ws-security) framework to perform authentication and authorization is used for third parties that provide bulk upload services to certified MEs.

+Testing organizations also have password-protected access to the secure information system and web interface, limited to view and verify the ME's eligibility to take the certification test.
 Organizations that offer online testing provide a means to authenticate the identity of the person taking the test, to monitor the activity of the person taking the test, and to prevent the person taking the test from reproducing the contents of the test, as required by §390.107(b).
 Testing organizations develop policies and procedures when using automated monitoring online systems.
 These policies and procedures are presented to each candidate taking the test.
 Testing organizations submit their procedures to FMCSA as part of their application to become an approved testing organization.
 FMCSA conducts security assessments of testing organizations' data systems, including site visits, to ensure protection of PII before approving them to administer the certification test.

-Logical access controls restricts users of the National Registry.
+Logical access controls restricts users of the NRCME.
 These controls are guided by the principles of least privilege and need to know.
-Role-based user accounts are created with specific job functions allowing only authorized accesses, which are necessary to accomplish assigned tasks in accordance with compelling operational needs and business functions of the National Registry system.
+Role-based user accounts are created with specific job functions allowing only authorized accesses, which are necessary to accomplish assigned tasks in accordance with compelling operational needs and business functions of the NRCME system.
 Any changes to user roles required approval of the System Manager.
 User accounts are assigned access rights based on the roles and responsibilities of the individual user.
-Individuals requesting access to National Registry must submit some personal information (e.g., name, contact information, and other related information) to FMCSA as part of the authorization process.
+Individuals requesting access to NRCME must submit some personal information (e.g., name, contact information, and other related information) to FMCSA as part of the authorization process.
 Such authorized users may add/delete data commensurate with their requirements.